 How Many Calories Should I Eat Each Day

-The number of calories you should eat daily depends on various factors such as age, sex, weight, activity level, and goals.
+The ideal caloric intake depends on various factors, such as your age, sex, weight, activity level, and body composition goals.
 Plenty of calculators you can use online can help calculate this for you.

 To maintain your current weight, you will want to eat around the same amount of calories as the amount of energy you use daily.